gmill88/datafun-06-eda/README.md

 ## Data set used
 - [Seaborn tips dataset](https://github.com/mwaskom/seaborn-data/blob/master/tips.csv)
-- Using this dataset I plan to explore the relationship between the cost of the bill and the size of the tip, as well as exploring the relationship between smoking and tip size.
+- Using this dataset I plan to explore the relationship between the day of the week and numerical colums such as total bill.
+I also plan to determine the percent tip for every transaction and run a frequency distribution to determine how tip percent is distributed.
+Lastly, I would like to compare party size to tip percent to determine if a larger party size correlates with a higher tip percent.
 - This data has:
     - 7 Rows
     - 245 columns